Meissen: Porcelain

-Meissen is famous for the manufacture of porcelain, based on extensive local deposits of china clay (kaolin) and potter's clay (potter's earth).
-Meissen porcelain was the first high-quality porcelain to be produced outside of the Orient.
+Meissen is renowned for its manufacture of porcelain, drawing upon extensive local deposits of china clay (kaolin) and potter's clay.
+Meissen porcelain was the first high‑quality porcelain to be produced outside the Orient.

-The first European porcelain was manufactured in Meissen in 1710, when by decree of King Augustus II the Strong the Royal-Polish and Electoral-Saxon Porcelain Factory (Königlich-Polnische und Kurfürstlich-Sächsische Porzellan-Manufaktur) was opened in the Albrechtsburg.
-In 1861, it was moved to the Triebisch river valley of Meissen, where the porcelain factory is still located.
-Along with porcelain, other ceramics are also manufactured in the town.
-In the old town streets, there have been set up numerous porcelain stores, often selling antique Meissen porcelain and sometimes offering repair of broken porcelain.
-In Meissen and the surrounding area, several former painters from the manufacturer have set up porcelain painting workshops and galleries with their own pieces of porcelain art.
+The first European porcelain was manufactured in Meissen in 1710, when, by decree of King Augustus II the Strong, the Royal-Polish and Electoral-Saxon Porcelain Factory (Königlich-Polnische und Kurfürstlich-Sächsische Porzellan-Manufaktur) was established in the Albrechtsburg.
+In 1861, production was transferred to the Triebisch river valley of Meissen, where the porcelain manufactory remains to this day.
+Alongside porcelain, other ceramics continue to be produced in the town.
+Within the streets of the old town, numerous porcelain shops have been established, many specialising in antique Meissen porcelain and occasionally offering repair services for damaged pieces.
+In Meissen and its surrounding area, several former painters from the manufactory have founded porcelain‑painting workshops and galleries, presenting their own works of porcelain art.